-The Widget is available in five sizes:
+The Widget is available in four sizes:

-- The small size Widget displays the name of the next object (ISS, Moon, Sun or planet) to rise or set at your location, the time this event will happen and an image of the object - The medium size Widget adds the estimated cloud cover, current Moon phase, next sunset and sunrise times at your location. - The large size Widget also shows a graph of the estimated stargazing conditions over the next 12 hours.
-A dot on the graph shows the time between sunset and sunrise when the weather conditions are projected to be best for star gazing. - The small Night News headline Widget. - The larger Night News headline Widget.
+- The small size Widget displays the name of the next object (ISS or planet) to rise or set at your location, the time this event will happen and an image of the object - The medium size Widget adds the estimated cloud cover, current Moon phase, next sunset and sunrise times at your location.

+- The large size Widget also shows a graph of the estimated stargazing conditions over the next 12 hours.
+A dot on the graph shows the time between sunset and sunrise when the weather conditions are projected to be best for star gazing. - The extra-large widget displays stargazing conditions and Night Sky News (iPadOS 15 only).